 The Chilean trademark system does allow for owners of unregistered trademarks to oppose the registration of their trademarks by third parties in some cases.
 The general rule however is that once the trademark is published in the official gazette of Chile only holders of registered trademarks in Chile can oppose the trademark within 30 days.

 The registration of trademarks in Chile must be done through the National Institute of Intellectual Property (INAPI).

+It is highly recommended you use the “registration symbol” together with your trademark once it is registered in Chile.
 If a registered trademark is not marked with the ® (registration symbol) or with M.R. (abbreviation of Marca Registrada - registered mark in Spanish) when used, the owner of the trademark will not be able to prosecute criminal actions against infringers.
 However, civil actions will still be available for owners of registered trademarks, regardless of whether the mark was marked as registered when used.